RSGAL Members and Alumni

 Dr. Joe Knight

-Joe is an Associate Professor and director of the RSGAL.
+Joe is Professor of Remote Sensing and Director of the RSGAL.
 Joe holds a Ph.D. from North Carolina State University and previously worked as a Biologist with the United States Environmental Protection Agency.
 He is an author of numerous publications, including peer-reviewed journal articles, book chapters, and technical reports.
 Joe is a recipient of the 2017 Center for Transportation Studies Research Partnership Award, the 2012 Richard C. Newman Art of Teaching Award, the 2011 College of Food, Agriculture, and Natural Resource Science (CFANS) Distinguished Undergraduate Teaching Award, and the 2007 U.S. Environmental Protection Agency Science and Technology Achievement Award.
 More info here.

 Joe teaches several UMN courses: